Two weeks ago, I shared with you a way to increase your childcare benefit entitlement using pension contributions.

 How to get the free £500 per quarter

-First, you’ll you open a tax-free childcare account for your child, you can do that here.
+First, you’ll have to open a tax-free childcare account for your child, you can do that here.

 Once you’ve done that, it is like a bank account (it even has a sort code and account number).